-This is usually the second test an officer will conduct on an individual they suspect of a DUI.
-What law enforcement is looking for is the person’s ability to listen to complicated instructions and then follow the instructions while performing the tasks.
-This test has two phases, both of which the officer is looking for “clues” of impairment.
-If an individual receives two or more clues during the test, then they have “failed” the test.
-The phases of the test and what the officer is looking to “clue” a suspect for are listed below:
+The Walk and Turn test is the second test that an officer will generally administer to someone that they suspect of driving while intoxicated.
+What the officer is looking for is the suspect’s ability to listen to a set of complicated instructions and perform the tasks as instructed.
+There are two phases to the test.
+In each phase the officer is looking for “clues” of impairment.
+If a suspect receives two clues or more during the entire test then they “fail” the test.
+The two phases of the test and the clues the officer is looking for during that phase are as follows:

-What the officer is supposed to do: The following instructions and demonstrations are what the officer should give to the individual about to perform the test.
-The officer is supposed to tell the person to:
+Instructional Phase: What the officer is supposed to do: The officer is supposed to give the following instructions and demonstrate the proper way to perform the test.
+The officer should tell the suspect to;

 Imagine a straight line;